General principles

 As students, or academics who have just graduated, you need to write a resume that will show what unique skills and attributes you can bring to the position.
 You probably have a lot of education and little experience, so you should place the sections in the document in a way that will promote you.
 For example, putting the issue of learning and career up, instead of the occupational aspect, along with accomplishments and goals during the study period.

-If you are still a student or you have already completed the study period, but you have no work experience, you must write the chapter on learning and education at the top of the CV page and immediately afterwards the chapter on military service.
-It is definitely worthwhile to expand on the academic study paragraph and emphasize every detail that can impress the recruiter.
-For example: average exam scores and assignments you submitted during your degree, courses and workshops in which you took part and participated and are relevant to the industry of course, seminars or large projects to which you devoted time, knowledge and effort and more.
-If you have served in the army in a position that may be relevant to the job you are trying to get - describe it in detail, because even military experience in many cases can be enough for the recruiter / company owner.
+If you are still a student or have already completed your studies, but have no work experience, you should write the learning and education section at the top of the resume page and immediately after that the military service section.
+It is definitely worth expanding on the academic studies paragraph and emphasizing any detail that can impress the recruiter.
+For example: average exam scores and papers you submitted during your degree, courses and workshops in which you took part and participated and which are relevant to the industry, of course, seminars or large projects to which you devoted time, knowledge and effort, and more.
+If you served in the military in a position that could be relevant to the job you are trying to get hired for – describe it in detail, because even military experience can be sufficient for the recruiter/company-business owner in many cases.

 Here are other highlights that students should pay attention to in your resume document: